kypertirost/cs411fall2019/README.md

 ### OAuth 2.0 using Google+ Login (updated 11.29)
 ***ONLY BU EMAIL CAN USE GOOGLE+ OAUTH NOW***

+View engine changes from html to ejs.
+Those two are similar to each other but the latter one easily allows us to render dynamic data.
+Documentation can be found [here](https://ejs.co/#install).

 For the demo purpose, here I only implement a simple click that require you using your own google account to login/create a user for our website.
 Nothing fancy here, only display a message telling you that you login with your email and user information will be stored in our database.
 I choose mongo db because it is easy to manage and learn.
 Please use your weekend to learn a little bit about mongo db and its logic so that you can manage the db your own.

 Also, I hide keys [`/config/key.js`] for both our api and my google keys since the project is related to my own bu account.
-So either **acquire your own google developer id or use my schema as the following exactly**
+So **acquire your own google developer id and use my schema as the following exactly**.
 ```
 module.exports = {
   openWeather : {